sail-sg/oat/README.md

 ## Usage
 Below is an example to align a `1-B Pythia` SFT Model on the `tl;dr` dataset using `online SimPO` with `PairRM` as the preference oracle:

+> [!WARNING]
+> Aligning with `PairRM` provides a lightweight example setup.
+For reproducing results from the paper or developing custom online alignment algorithms, we recommend using stronger reward models (or GPT-as-a-judge) as a preference oracle.
+This approach better approximates the ideal case of a human population.
+See the [examples](./examples/README.md#preference-oracles).

 ```diff
 python -m oat.experiment.main \
     --gpus 2 \